brianary/scripts/README.md

 - **[Add-CapturesToMatches.ps1](Add-CapturesToMatches.ps1)**: Adds named capture groups as note properties to Select-String's MatchInfo objects.
 - **[Add-Counter.ps1](Add-Counter.ps1)**: Adds a incrementing integer property to each pipeline object.
-- :up: **[Add-DynamicParam.ps1](Add-DynamicParam.ps1)**: Adds a dynamic parameter to a script, within a DynamicParam block.
+- **[Add-DynamicParam.ps1](Add-DynamicParam.ps1)**: Adds a dynamic parameter to a script, within a DynamicParam block.
 - **[Add-GitHubMetadata.ps1](Add-GitHubMetadata.ps1)**: Adds GitHub Linguist overrides to a repo's .gitattributes.
 - **[Add-NoteProperty.ps1](Add-NoteProperty.ps1)**: Adds a NoteProperty to a PSObject, calculating the value with the object in context.
 - **[Add-ParameterDefault.ps1](Add-ParameterDefault.ps1)**: Appends or creates a value to use for the specified cmdlet parameter to use when one is not specified.
 - **[Add-ScopeLevel.ps1](Add-ScopeLevel.ps1)**: Convert a scope level to account for another call stack level.
-- :up: **[Add-ScriptCredential.ps1](Add-ScriptCredential.ps1)**: Serializes a an encrypted credential to a PowerShell script using 32-byte random key file.
+- **[Add-ScriptCredential.ps1](Add-ScriptCredential.ps1)**: Serializes a an encrypted credential to a PowerShell script using 32-byte random key file.
 - **[Add-TimeSpan.ps1](Add-TimeSpan.ps1)**: Adds a timespan to DateTime values.
 - **[Add-Utf8Signature.ps1](Add-Utf8Signature.ps1)**: Adds the utf-8 signature (BOM) to a file.
 - **[Add-VsCodeDatabaseConnection.ps1](Add-VsCodeDatabaseConnection.ps1)**: Adds a VS Code MSSQL database connection to the repo.